If Someone Owes You Child Support, Do You Get Their Coronavirus Check?

 Most states say that federal law requires that they get reimbursed first if someone owes both the state and a custodial parent for child support-related costs.
 But in California, Gov. Gavin Newsom signed an executive order requiring that seized stimulus payments go to the custodial parent before the state.

 If the person who owes you also owes someone else for child support, that could affect how much of their stimulus check you get.

 If you have questions about coronavirus checks and child support, start with your state child support agency website.
 Many have FAQs about how they’ll process intercepted checks.

-7. If I owe child support but have other children who live with me, could the $500 child credit be seized as well?
+8. If I owe child support but have other children who live with me, should the $500 child credit have been seized as well?

 Yes.
-The $500 child coronavirus tax credit isn’t separate from your coronavirus check.
+The child coronavirus tax credits aren’t separate from your coronavirus check.
 So under the first round, the $500 could be seized with the rest of your payment.
 But this time, you should receive the $600 credit for dependent children 16 and younger.

-8. I don’t owe child support, but my spouse does and we file a joint return.
-Will my $1,200 also be garnished?
+9. I don’t owe child support, but my spouse does and we file a joint return.
+Can I get my $1,200 that was garnished?

-It could be, if you didn’t file an injured spouse relief claim using Form 8379 with your tax return.
+Possibly, if you file an injured spouse relief claim using Form 8379.
 This is typically used when a married couple’s joint return is seized over a debt, even though only one spouse is legally responsible for it.

 In that case if the IRS accepts your claim, you’d receive your half of the payment.
 Your spouse’s half will be used to offset their unpaid child support.
 This will happen automatically; you don’t need to take further action.

-10. If my child’s other parent owes me, how quickly can I get their intercepted check?
+10. If my child’s other parent owes me, why haven’t I gotten their first check yet?